shaming-them/shaming-them.github.io/_posts/2015-09-01-my-interview-experience-with-makemytrip.md

 Dear MakeMyTrip,

   I had been called to interview with MakeMyTrip for Director, Product Management (I guess) position.
-I was in touch with Shreya from HR.
+I was in touch with **Shreya Jain** from MMT HR.

 ![Shreya MakeMyTrip](/images/shreya-makemytrip.png)